The Samaritan Woman’s Messiah and A.B. Simpson’s Savior & Coming King

 Jesus does not merely carry this authority—he is this Presence.
 He does not point to God from a distance; he is God drawing near.
 Thus, when he identifies himself to the Samaritan woman as Moshiach, he fulfills both Samaritan and deeper Jewish expectations—not in deferral, but in revelation.
 His kingship is not a future claim but a present unveiling of the Divine enthroned among us.
 The Sar HaPanim is not a function; it is divinity.
 And Jesus, in revealing himself, reveals God.

-Moreover, unlike the Jews of Judea and Galilee, the Samaritans were not awaiting Moshiach ben David—the anointed (Mashiach) King from the House of David—but rather a figure who would restore proper worship and knowledge of God.
+Moreover, unlike the Jews of Judea and Galilee, the Samaritans were not awaiting Mashiach ben David—the anointed (Mashiach) King from the House of David—but rather a figure who would restore proper worship and knowledge of God.
 Yet, Jesus’ response to her in John 4:26, where he directly identifies himself as Moshiach signals that his messianic role was not confined to any single expectation.
-This challenges the assumption that his Davidic kingship remains unfulfilled until his second coming.
+This challenges the assumption that his Davidic kingship remains unfulfilled until his second coming — He is the King of Kings and the Lord of Lords!

 Within Christian theology, the standard paradigm has framed Jesus’ first coming as Messiah ben Yosef, the suffering servant, and his second coming as Messiah ben David, the warrior king.
-However, this paradigm is deeply flawed.
-Jesus did not defer his Davidic kingship to a future eschatological moment; rather, he already fulfilled it in his first coming.
+However, this paradigm and successive narrative is under question from such exegesis.
+Jesus did not defer his Davidic kingship to a future eschatological moment; rather, he already fulfilled it in his first coming riding into Jerusalem.

 If the Mashiach ben David expectation is reduced to a future geopolitical conqueror, then there will always be another enemy, another battle, another justification for violence.
 Yet, this is precisely what Jesus rejected.
 His kingdom is not of this world (John 18:36), and his kingship is not one that perpetuates the cycle of conquest but instead subverts it.